Changing Brokerages?

 Unique culture: Culture can vary from location to location, branch to branch, depending on the manager, office and support staff, and agents and brokers.
 In addition, they can effectively communicate their unique culture with greater clarity in marketing initiatives and messaging.

-Market share: Indie brokerages own some geo markets and niches, making them the dominant force in the area, providing you with an automatic leg-up with local buyers and sellers.
+Market share: Indie brokerages own some geo markets and niches, making them the dominant force in the area.
+This gives you an automatic leg-up with local buyers and sellers.

-· That can be a significant advantage for you, providing you with an automatic leg-up with local buyers and sellers.
+· That can be a significant advantage, providing you with an automatic leg-up with local buyers and sellers.

 Indie Cons

-DIY: From tech to branding to office space, the indie broker has to define, revise and maintain every element of the physical and operational environment.
+DIY: From tech to branding to office space, the indie broker has to define, revise, and maintain every physical and operational environment element.

-While that can be an advantage for those with a clear vision, it can be chaotic if your broker lacks that sure and steady insight.
+While that can be advantageous for those with a clear vision, it can be chaotic if your broker lacks that sure and steady insight.

 Growth: How can growth be a con?
-If your indie brokerage doesn’t manage growth well, you could find yourself frustrated by the same problems that plague the big franchises.
+If your indie brokerage doesn’t manage growth well, you could be frustrated by the same problems plaguing the big franchises.

 This Post is Powered by Grammarly